Torums Scarf Michael

 Ch.
-Torums Scarf Michael (aka Mick or Mike) (29 May 1996 – 3 October 2011) in Liverpool, England, was a Kerry Blue Terrier who is best known for being the 2000 Best in Show winner at Crufts, and 2003 Best in Show of the Westminster Kennel Club Dog Show.
+Torum's Scarf Michael (aka Mick or Mike) (29 May 1996 – 3 October 2011) in Liverpool, England, was a Kerry Blue Terrier who is best known for being the 2000 Best in Show winner at Crufts, and 2003 Best in Show of the Westminster Kennel Club Dog Show.
 He is the first dog to win the "Triple Crown" of dog shows, having also won the 2002 AKC/Eukanuba National Invitational Championship.

 Early life

 Mick was born on 29 May 1996, to Ch.
 Dasumianco Quietner and sired by Ch.
 Arranshire Pioneer.
 His breeder was Ron Ramsay.

 Show history

-Torums Scarf Michael was entered into the 2000 Crufts dog show at the Birmingham NEC in the UK, as one of over 20,000 dogs competing.
+Ch.
+Torum's Scarf Michael, already a UK Champion titleholder, was entered into the 2000 Crufts dog show at the Birmingham NEC in the UK, as one of over 20,000 dogs competing.
 He was named Best in Show, while the English Cocker Spaniel Sh Ch.
 Wiljana Waterfall won reserve place.
 Mick and his owner were presented with the Crufts Best in Show trophy by Prince Michael of Kent and the Chairman of the Kennel Club, Peter James.
 It was the final Crufts competition prior to the relaxation of UK border controls, which would allow animals to more easily cross borders with the British Government's Pet passport scheme.

 Following his victory at Crufts, his owner thought he would retire Mick from show competition as he did not think he could have a more successful year than the one the dog had in 2000.
 Mick had won five Best in Show titles, and two Reserve Best in Shows, and was ranked as the top Terrier in the UK.
 However, instead of retiring him, breeder and owner Ron Ramsay sold Mick overseas to send the dog to America.
 He was purchased by Marilu Hansen, of Newton, New Jersey.